Partisan and artisan are easily confused words.

 The following story uses both words correctly:

 Marty wanted to improve things for the artisan village, some creators were getting stiffed for their work.
 So he aimed to get involved in politics to make it against the law to receive work without paying for it.
-Unfortunately, a short time in political circles made him realize what a partisan world politics was, and achieving what he wanted would involve supporting initiatives he didn’t agree with, in order to get reciprocative support for his.
+Unfortunately, it was only a short time in political circles before he came to a painful realization.
+Politics was a very tit-for-tat, partisan world; achieving what he wanted would involve supporting initiatives he didn’t agree with, in order to get reciprocative support for his initiatives.